rocioacost/acklenavenue.github.io/_job_openings/2019-05-24-product-owner.md

 ---
 layout: job-opening
-title: Product Owner
+title: Business Analyst
 location: Remote-Honduras
 time: Full Time
 description: >
-  We are looking for a Product Manager who will work with our cross-functional  teams to help them design, build and roll-out products that deliver the  company’s vision and strategy.
+  We are looking for a Business Analyst who will work with our cross-functional teams to help them design, build, and roll-out products that deliver the company’s vision and strategy.

   Acklen Avenue is a leading custom software development in Nashville, Tennessee.
 responsibilities: